 - Emotional distress.

-- Loss of the enjoyment of life, if your injury prevents you from enjoying activities that are important to you.
+- Loss of the enjoyment of life if your injury prevents you from enjoying activities that are important to you.

-Florida Motorcycle Accident Statute of Limitations
+What is the Florida Motorcycle Accident Statute of Limitations?

-Many motorcycle accident victims in Florida are hesitant about contacting an attorney.
+Some motorcycle accident victims in Florida are hesitant about contacting an attorney.
 This is because they believe sharing fault for their injuries will prohibit them from recovering compensation for their damages.

 Bob was not wearing his motorcycle helmet when he was struck by a drunk driver.
-In court, the defense argued that Bob shared fault for his injuries since he failed to wear his motorcycle helmet.
+In court, the defense argued that Bob shared fault for his injuries since he failed to wear a motorcycle helmet.
 The judge agreed and found Bob 15% at fault for his injuries.
 The jury awarded Bob $100,000.
 But because Bob was 15% at fault for his injuries, his injury settlement was subsequently reduced by 15%, leaving him with an $85,000 motorcycle accident settlement.

 If you are still unsure whether you should reach out to a motorcycle accident lawyer in Jacksonville for help, consider how your life has been affected by your injuries.
 When someone else is responsible for the injuries you sustained, why should you be stuck covering the costs?
 The answer is you shouldn't be.